Chiltern Main Street footpath upgrade

-The project involves the replacement of the existing kerb and channel and brick footpath on the east side of Main Street.
-The kerb and channel will be replaced with a red brick tray and concrete kerb to match the western side of the road and a new footpath with exposed aggregate concrete as previously installed in Conness Street.
-New pram crossings will be installed at key locations along the street and disabled parking at the Post Office.
+The project involved the replacement of the existing kerb and channel and brick footpath on the east side of Main Street.
+The kerb and channel was replaced with a red brick tray and concrete kerb to match the western side of the road and a new footpath with exposed aggregate concrete as previously installed in Conness Street.
+There are new pram crossings at key locations along the street and disabled parking at the Post Office.

-The project also involves new stormwater drainage to prevent flooding across Crawford Street during heavy rain events, new street furniture, relocation of the existing sewer main and new street tree plantings.
+The project also delivered new stormwater drainage to prevent flooding across Crawford Street during heavy rain events, new street furniture, relocation of the existing sewer main and new street tree plantings.

 The 2019 Chiltern Connectivity Plan identified the east side of Main Street between Crawford and Reid Streets as an important link in Chiltern’s footpath network.

-Replacing the footpath with the same design as previously used in the town centre will provide an important consistency and connection with the historic Courthouse, Post Office, Kindergarten, Police Station and future Community Hub.
+Replacing the footpath with the same design as previously used in the town centre has provided an important consistency and connection with the historic Courthouse, Post Office, Kindergarten, Police Station and future Community Hub.

-The existing kerb and channel and footpath are in poor condition due to tree root damage and many years of poor drainage.
+The existing kerb and channel and footpath were in poor condition due to tree root damage and many years of poor drainage.

 While the work was in progress, Chiltern Post Office owners Matt and Emma Williams cooperated with us in the replacement of the paving in the courtyard in the front of the Post Office.
 They also sent in an historic photo of the Post Office showing a street light in front of the building.
 They asked if it would be possible to replicate that light.